heavyai/heavyai-charting/.github/CONTRIBUTING.md

 ° Squashing makes reverting easier should that become necessary.

+### Branch Naming

+We use the following branch names to ensure the stability of our codebase.

+#### `develop`

+This is a long-living branch off of master where active development work gets merged in via feature/ or chore/ branches.
+Do not commit to this branch directly.

+#### `master`

+This is a long-living branch that only contains production-ready code.
+Stable work should be merged into this branch from a `release/` branch when that code is ready for production.
+Urgent work may be merged in via `hotfix/` branches.

+#### `feature/`

+Create a temporary `feature/your-cool-feature` branch off of `develop` whenever you want to submit work through the normal release cycle.
+Your branch lives for as long as it takes for the feature to be complete enough to merge into `develop`, at which point you should rebase `develop` one final time and open a pull request into `develop`.

+#### `chore/`

+Create a temporary `chore/your-maintenance-task` branch off of `develop` when you're factoring/rewriting production code or performing general maintenance to architecture, dependencies, or documentation.
+Use the same process for merging a `feature/`.

+#### `release/`

+Create a temporary `release/version` branch off of `develop` when there is a viable release candidate.
+This branch lives for as long as it takes for the release candidate to be ready for production.
+To prepare a release, bump the version number using `npm version major/minor/patch` and merge into `master`.

+#### `hotfix/`

+Create a temporary `hotfix/your-urgent-matter` branch when an urgent fix needs to be released without merging the code in `develop`.
+Merge this branch back into `master` when ready, follow the normal release process, then back-merge the hotfix into `develop`.

 ### Style Guide
 We use an extensive linter to help prevent typos and to maintain a consistent style in the codebase.
 The linter runs whenever you run `npm test`.
 The [linter settings file contains justifications](../.eslintrc.json) for most rules, but we're open to suggestions if you're willing to make the change!